Podcasts Can Be Hard to Find

 It tells us that:

 Google is taking the next step in making podcasts easier to find.
-The company will now surface individual podcast episodes in search results, so if someone searches for a show about a niche topic or an interview with a specific person, Google will show them potential podcast episodes that fit their query.
+The company will now surface individual podcast episodes in search results.
+If someone searches for a show about a niche topic or an interview with a specific person, Google will show them potential podcast episodes that fit their query.

 In Google Search Help is a page about finding Podcasts titled Listen to podcasts with Google Podcasts